 the time series will be revised back as far as possible

 uncapped data will be made available as part of our methodology information; however, as these estimates of total incidents will be subject to considerable volatility from year to year, strong caveats will be given around their use

-Whilst it will be a substantial exercise, our initial work suggests that it is feasible to apply these methodological changes at least as far back as 2003 and potentially 1995 (a year often used for comparative purposes since many CSEW crime counts peaked in this year).
+Whilst it will be a substantial exercise, our continuing work suggests that it is feasible to apply these methodological changes at least as far back as 2003, and potentially 1995 (a year often used for comparative purposes since many CSEW crime counts peaked in this year).

 We have assessed that completing this work for our annual datasets will fulfil the majority of user requirements.
 However, should users have further requirements for the revision of quarterly datasets we will take this into consideration, albeit at lower priority than the revision of time series based on financial year data.
-We provisionally plan to publish the majority of our revised annual data as part of our year ending March 2018 release (which will be published in July 2018).Back to table of contents
+Whilst we had provisionally planned to publish the majority of our revised annual data in July 2018, the scale of the revisions and the volume of data to be revised means that this date has changed.
+The majority of the revised annual data is now provisionally planned for publication in October 2018 as part of the year ending June 2018 release.
+Further information on the exact date of release and any further user engagement will be published alongside the next quarterly bulletin in July 2018.Back to table of contents

 Official statistics on crime recorded by the police in England and Wales are presented as simple counts of the number of offences recorded or as a rate of offences recorded per head of population.
 On this basis each crime carries an identical weight regardless of seriousness.
 In collaboration with partners and with the support of the National Statistician’s Crime Statistics Advisory Committee we have developed an additional measure, the Crime Severity Score (CSS), which weights different types of crime according to severity, with more serious crimes carrying a higher weight to better reflect the level of harm to society and demand of the police caused by crime.